-Crow: The Legend interview — Taking VR entertainment to the next level
+Crow: The Legend interview — taking VR entertainment to the next level

 VentureBeat: How long did you work on this one?
 How do you think it’s turned out?

-Fan: We had a team of about 15 people and we worked on it for about a year.
+Fan: We had a team of about 15 people, and we worked on it for about a year.
 I’m biased, of course, but I think it’s wonderful.
 We needed to make sure we did the original Native American story justice.
-We always knew that it was based on a Native American legend, but we learned, through the creation of this piece—we brought on two cultural advisors.
+We always knew that it was based on a Native American legend, but we learned, through the creation of this piece — we brought on two cultural advisors.
 Sarah Eagle Heart is the CEO of Native Americans in Philanthropy, our executive producers.
 Randy Edmonds is an 84-year-old Kiowa-Caddo tribal elder.
 He founded the National Indian Urban Council and was involved in the Oklahoma relocation.

 When we were creating this, they taught us that many Native American youth were forced into re-education camps and told that they were not allowed to tell stories like this.
 They were considered pagan.
-Many of their stories were wiped from history, so to them it was a big deal that we’re sharing this story.
-Our piece is one of the only, if not the first, animated pieces that shows an indigenous world view where they’re telling the story authentically, rather than just us doing it.
+Many of their stories were wiped from history, so to them, it was a big deal that we’re sharing this story.
+Our piece is one of the only, if not the first, animated pieces that shows an indigenous world view where they’re telling the story authentically rather than just us doing it.
 We wanted to make sure it was done well.
 It was an honor that they trusted us to do it, but we needed to make sure it was as true and authentic to Native American culture as possible.

 I think we did a good job.
-It’s our most ambitious project yet, because we created both a 2D and a VR version.
+It’s our most ambitious project yet because we created both a 2D and a VR version.
 The VR version comes in at around 25 minutes.
 It’s obviously pretty long.
 It has many different characters and environments, which is logistically ambitious for anyone in animation.
 We wanted to figure out what the role of the viewer is.
 Eric can talk more about the interactivity and the things we were experimenting with.

-Eric Darnell: Our first piece, Invasion, we did before hand controllers were available.
+Eric Darnell: Our first piece, Invasion!, we did before hand controllers were available.
 All we could do as far as interactivity was giving the viewer that white bunny that sort of hung out beneath their head and changed shape a bit when the viewer moved around.
-We really leaned into eye contact between the viewer and that bunny character that became your friend in the story, and eye contact between the viewer and the aliens as well.
+We really leaned into eye contact between the viewer and that bunny character that became your friend in the story — and eye contact between the viewer and the aliens as well.

-With Asteroids, we had hand controllers.
+With Asteroids!, we had hand controllers.
 We could lean into the interactivity, making the viewer able to interact with things in the environment.
 That was our first big education in the things you can do with that kind of agency.
 It becomes complicated really quick.
 If you look at the hand controllers, they have lots of triggers and buttons and knobs.
 There’s a lot of potential in terms of how you can use them.

 When we got to Crow, we decided to try to make something that didn’t require the viewer to build up any experiential knowledge of the hand controllers.
 Instead, all they needed to do was wave their arms, like a magician, or like the spirit they play in the story.
-With just a gesture, a wave of your hand, as the spirit you can make the grasses grow and the flowers bloom.
+With just a gesture — a wave of your hand — as the spirit, you can make the grasses grow and the flowers bloom.
 The sun comes out.
 The snow falls.
 When you follow the hero on his journey to bring warmth to the animals, you’re flying through outer space.

 You can wave your arms like a musical conductor and play the music of the universe.
 Depending on what you do, the music manifests itself differently.
 It’s up to the viewer to be part of this additive, interactive process with their arms to conduct this music.
 It sounds different depending on the individual viewer and how they choose to interact.
 It became a much more natural, organic way of allowing our viewers to interact with the environment.
 It turned out to be really successful.